bparanj/crystal/programming/javascript/vue/hiredis.md

    - If successful, you’ll see a message that includes “PING -> PONG”.
    - If there’s an error, it will be printed on the page.

-This approach ensures that the environment variables are correct, the connection is established, and that basic Redis commands work as expected.
+This ensures that the environment variables are correct, the connection is established, and that basic Redis commands work as expected.